Celebrating 15 Years in 2025

 13th Blackwater Valley Opera Festival 2023 – Verdi - Macbeth

-The BVOF 2023 production featured the legendary baritone Leonardo Galeazzi and baritone Vittorio Vitelli, alternating as Macbeth; Serenad Burcu Uyar as the fiendish Lady Macbeth, and world-renowned bass Gorán Jurich as Banco.
-The supporting cast included BVOF bursary winners John Porter and Rory Dunne; Emily Hogarty, Andrew Gavin and the Blackwater Valley Opera Chorus.
+The 2023 BVOF production featured the baritone Leonardo Galeazzi and baritone Vittorio Vitelli, alternating as Macbeth; Serenad Burcu Uyar as Lady Macbeth, and bass Gorán Jurich as Banco.
+The supporting cast included BVOF bursary winners John Porter and Rory Dunne; Emily Hogarty, Andrew Gavin, and the Blackwater Valley Opera Chorus.

 Macbeth (31.05, 02.06, 04.06) – Leonardo Galeazzi